amit-davidson/Chronos/README.md

 - Synchronization using channels, waitgroups, once, cond and atomic.

 ## Chronos vs go race:
-When compared to go builtin dynamic race detector, Chronos managed to report 244/403 = 60.5% of go race tests.
-This can be explained by Chronos partial support with Go's features.
-Also, it reported false positives in cases where context/path/flow sensitivity was required.

-In contrast, go race fails to report cases where Chronos succeeds thanks to his static nature.
+Chronos successfully reports cases where go race fails thanks to his static nature.
 Mostly because race conditions appear in unexpected production workloads, which are hard to produce in dev.
+In addition, go race is having trouble with short programs where without contrived synchronization the program may exit too quickly.

+In contrast, Chronos managed to report only 244/403 = 60.5% of go race test cases.
+This can be explained by Chronos partial support with Go's features so this number will increase in the future.
+Also, it lacked due to his static nature where context/path/flow sensitivity was required.

+Therefore, I suggest using both according the strengths and weaknesses of each of the race detectors.
 ## Credits:
 Jan Wen, J., Jhala, R., &amp; Lerner, S. (n.d.).
 RELAY: Static Race Detection on Millions of Lines of Code.
 Retrieved from https://cseweb.ucsd.edu/~lerner/papers/relay.pdf